unisonweb/website/src/compare-lang/unison-for-python-devs.md

   Text.repeat repeat (a ++ b ++ "!!!")
 ```

 Unison does not allow default values for function arguments.
-Instead you might use the `Optional` type to indicate that an argument is optional, and then provide a default value inside the function body.
+Instead, you might use the `Optional` type to indicate that an argument is optional, and then provide a default value inside the function body.

 </div><div>